-Value Description Client Name This data is shown for each command, in a scrolling list: Command <command number=""/> : Enable 0 = The command is disabled and is not executed in the normal polling sequence.
+Value Description Client Client index number Client Name This data is shown for each command, in a scrolling list: Command <command number=""/> : Enable 0 = The command is disabled and is not executed in the normal polling sequence.
 1 = The command is executed each scan of the command list if the Poll Interval Time is set to zero.
 If the Poll Interval Time is not zero, the command is executed when the interval timer expires.
 2 = The command executes only if the internal data associated with the command changes.
-Poll Interval This specifies the minimum interval to execute continuous commands ( Enable set to 1).
+Poll Interval This specifies the minimum interval to execute continuous commands (ENABLE set to 1).
 The parameter is entered in 1/10th of a second.
 Therefore, if a value of 100 is entered for a command, the command executes no more frequently than every 10 seconds.
 Function This specifies the Modbus function to be executed by the command.
 These function codes are defined in the Modbus protocol.
-The following table defines the purpose of each function supported by the gateway.
-More information on the protocol is available from the Schneider Electric web site (www.modicon.com).
-3 = Read Holding Registers(4X) 6 = Preset (Write) Single Register(4X) Start Register/Register Count Registers 1 to 125 (or Coils 1 to 800).
-This specifies the number of registers or digital points to be associated with the command.
-For functions 3 and 16, this parameter sets the number of registers to be associated with the command.
+3 = Read Holding Registers(4X) 6 = Preset (Write) Single Register(4X) Start Register The starting register within the target device to start reading/writing.
+Register Count Registers 1 to 125 This specifies the number of registers or digital points to be associated with the command.
 In the case of floats the count will be 1 for each float.

 Swap Code 0 = None - No Change is made in the byte ordering1 = Words - The words are swapped 2 = Words & Bytes - The words are swapped then the bytes in each word are swapped 3 = Bytes - The bytes in each word are swapped.
 The words should be swapped only when using an even number of words.
 Node IP The IP address of the device being addressed by the command.
 Service Port This is 502 or 2000 .
 A value of 502 is used to address Modbus TCP/IP servers which are compatible with the Schneider Electric MBAP specifications (most devices) Slave Address This parameter is always 1 for Modbus TCP/IP.
 FC 23 Read Address FC 23 Read Address: This is always 0 .
-This function code is not supported for PLX8X-MNET-61850.
+This function code is not supported for PLX82-MNET-61850.
 FC 23 Write Address FC 23 Write Address: This is always 0 .
-This function code is not supported for PLX8X-MNET-61850.
+This function code is not supported for PLX82-MNET-61850.